 - Places you in a long-term behavioral changing plan

 - Some people didn’t notice that many benefits

 - The results they claim are underwhelming

 Qsymia is an example of a prescription drug for weight loss that might do more harm than good.
 Some of the side effects people experience make this drug seem like it might not be worth the potential benefits, especially when there are so many other options on the market.
-For the safest and most effective ways to lose weight, check out our list of the Top 5 Fat Burners.
+For the safest and most effective ways to lose weight, check out our list of the top 10 options on our Fat Burners page.